Find Affordable College Courses

 $17,933 Average Tuition & Fees

 Adams State University did quite well in this year’s ranking of the best value schools for education students.
 It came in at #7 on the list.
-Located in the remote town of Alamosa, Adams State is a public college with a small student population.
+Located in the remote town of Alamosa, Adams State is a public school with a small student population.

 Adams State undergraduate students pay an average of $17,933 in tuition and fees each year.